jones58/brutalist-map/README.md

 ## TODO:

+- Couple of thoughts
+- It would be good if I could close the information for a building and see the entire map again. (seems the arrow does this but not very intuitive
+- Tooltips when I hover over a dot would also make it much more usable

 - fix brunel university designed by - atm is half gibberish. is most western place.

 - Different colour marker for if visited -

-- change marker color based on if feature exists in local storage \_/
+- change marker color based on if feature exists in local storage

 - Accessibility